stevenwang-arm/test/README.md

   In such case, please specify the correct gcc path by either:
   - setting CY_COMPILER_DEFAULT_DIR in `vendors/cypress/psoc6/psoc6make/make/core/main.mk`.
   - setting CY_COMPILER_DIR and CY_COMPILER_GCC_ARM_DIR in `projects/cypress/CY8CPROTO_062_4343W/mtb/aws_demos/Makefile`.

+## Notice
+The BSP in Cypress amazon-freertos 201908.00 release clears TOC2_FLAGS register in SFlash.
+This will disable SWJ pins if the MCU is programmed with SFlash programming allowed.
+As a result, your board would be unable to reprogram with KitProg3. `patch/CY8CPROTO-062-4343W.patch` includes the change to set TOC2_FLAGS to the correct value.
+DO NOT directly program this release into your board without applying the patch, unless you have prohibited SFlash Erase/Program in debugger configurations.

 # License